bytex-solutions/snamp/docs/performance.md

 1. `λ = 50` tps, `t = 0.1` seconds and expected availability is `P=0,999` (99,9%) then required number of cores `k = 14`
 1. `λ = 2` tps, `t = 0.3` seconds and expected availability is `P=0,99` (99%) then required number of cores `k = 4`

-> Many modern CPUs support simultaneous multithreading (SMT) when one physical CPU core may process two (or more) threads in parallel.
+> Many modern CPUs support simultaneous multi-threading (SMT) when one physical CPU core may process two (or more) threads in parallel.
 In this case, `number of cores` means number of logical cores.

 ## Thread pool size
 > It is possible to configure internal thread pool of some resource adapters and connectors.
 See [Configuration](configuration.md) for more information about thread pool configuration parameters.